Perspectives on complex click consonants of Khoekhoegowab Towards a rethinking in the description of Khoekhoegowab click sounds

 How to Cite

 Fredericks, N., & Banda, F. (2023).
 Perspectives on complex click consonants of Khoekhoegowab: Towards a rethinking in the description of Khoekhoegowab click sounds.
-NAWA Journal of Language and Communication, 16(2), 1–5. https://doi.org/10.59677/njlc.v16i2.48
+Namibian Journal of Linguistics, Literature and Communication Studies, 16(2), 1–5. https://doi.org/10.59677/njlc.v16i2.48

 Section